SmartToolFactory/Flexible-Chat-Box/README.md

 }
 ```

-If number of children is not known use
+This overloaded function is suitable for layout with any number of children

 ```
 @Composable